 | IAB Forum | November | Milan | N/A | N/A | N/A | Digital advertising |

-Not every event suits every professional profile.
-The choice depends on your role, industry and specific goals.
-Here is a table classifying events by area of expertise.
+Not all events suit every professional profile.
+The choice depends on your role, sector and specific objectives.
+Here is a table that classifies events by area of expertise.

 |---|---|---|